About the Books

 But meanwhile his archenemy Erian, bastard son of the murdered Lord Rannagon, sets out on a journey of his own – to find a sacred weapon that can kill Arenadd, the man without a heart.

 Fun Fact: This working title for this book was The Shadow That Walks.
-It was changed because it was too long and the publisher wanted all three titles to “match” by sharing a single word.
+It was changed because it was too long and the publisher wanted all three titles to “match” by sharing a particular word.

 The Griffin’s Flight is the second book of the Fallen Moon trilogy.